ymauri/hotel/wp-content/plugins/motopress-hotel-booking/readme.txt

 == Changelog ==

+= 3.9.1, Dec 10 2020 =
+* Bug fix: fixed an issue with the overbooking.

+= 3.9.0, Nov 24 2020 =
+* Added the ability to set the Booking Buffer option.
+* Added the ability to set Advance Reservation: the minimum number of days allowed before booking and the maximum number of days available for future bookings.

 = 3.8.7, Oct 30 2020 =
 * Fixed the issue with featured image of the Accommodation Type.